priyankakpathak/priyankakpathak.github.io/_drafts/2019-01-01-Vectorization-APIs.md

 ---
 layout: post
 title: Vectorization using .NET APIs
-subtitle: Vector64&lt;T&gt; and Vector128&lt;T&gt;
+subtitle: Vector64&lt;T&gt;, Vector128&lt;T&gt; and Vector256&lt;T&gt;
 tags: [work, arm64, intrinsics]
 ---

 ### Introduction

 It has been few years now that [.NET added SIMD support](https://devblogs.microsoft.com/dotnet/the-jit-finally-proposed-jit-and-simd-are-getting-married/).
 Last year, in .NET Core 3.0, a new feature ["hardware intrinsics"](https://devblogs.microsoft.com/dotnet/hardware-intrinsics-in-net-core/) was introduced.
-This feature gives access to various vectorized and non-vectorized hardware instructions that modern hardware support. .NET developers can access these instructions using set of APIs under `System.Runtime.Intrinsics` and `System.Runtime.Intrinsics.X86` for Intel x86/x64 architecture.
-In .NET Core 5.0, APIs are added under `System.Runtime.Intrinsics.Arm` for ARM architecture.
+This feature gives access to various vectorized and non-vectorized hardware instructions that modern hardware support. .NET developers can access these instructions using set of APIs under namespace `System.Runtime.Intrinsics` ([msdn](https://docs.microsoft.com/en-us/dotNet/api/system.runtime.intrinsics?view=net-5.0)) and `System.Runtime.Intrinsics.X86` ([msdn](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.intrinsics.x86?view=net-5.0)) for Intel x86/x64 architecture.
+In .NET Core 5.0, APIs are added under `System.Runtime.Intrinsics.Arm` ([msdn](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.intrinsics.arm?view=net-5.0)) for ARM architecture.

 `Vector64<T>`, `Vector128<T>` and `Vector256<T>` data types represents vectorized data of size 64, 128 and 256 bits respectively and are the ones on which majority of these intrinsic APIs operate on. `Vector128<T>` and `Vector256<T>` are used for Intel instructions while `Vector64<T>` and `Vector128<T>` operates on ARM instructions.
-In this post, I will describe about the data types that operate on ARM64.

-TODO: Intent is to show examples
+For new .NET developer, it can be challenging to understand the underlying concept on top of which these APIs are built, specially if they have never worked on "Single instruction, multiple data" ([SIMD](https://en.wikipedia.org/wiki/SIMD)).
+I faced those challenges too.
+This post will explain these .NET SIMD datatypes and then give example usage of each .NET API present on them.
+Since the usage can be easily seen on MSDN, I will also provide the outcome that can be accomplished by each API which will make it easier to grasp their intent.
+I will mostly focus on `Vector64<T>` APIs (and sometimes `Vector128<T>`) but it should be also applicable for `Vector256<T>`.

 ### Vector128

+`Vector128` datatype holds data of 128 bits.
+You can interpret those 128 bits as 16 8-bits, 8 16-bits 4 32-bits, or 2 64-bits value.
+Below is the pictorial representation.

 ```cmd
         ------------------------------128-bits---------------------------